 Kimberly Jones has served on the Maine Township Board since July of 2014.
 She is a longtime resident of Park Ridge and a former 3rd Ward Alderman for the City of Park Ridge (2005-2007).
 She also served on the city’s Flood Control Task Force from 2009-2013.

 The focus of Kimberly’s adult life has been public service.
-For the past 28 years Kim has been working as a public servant for the State of Illinois.
-Her current position is as an Administrator for the Division of Banking where she is responsible for all licensing, investigations, and regulatory issues as they relate to the Pawnbroker industry, which takes her to every corner of the State of Illinois.
+For the past 31 years, Kim has been working as a public servant for the State of Illinois.
+Trustee Jones’ current position is as an Administrator for the Division of Banking where she is responsible for all licensing, investigations, and regulatory issues as they relate to the Pawnbroker industry.

-While serving on the Park Ridge City Counsel she was Chairman of the Public Works Committee, and also served as a member of the Mayor’s Advisory Committee, the Public Safety Committee and as the Liaison to the Park Ridge Youth Commission.
+While serving on the Park Ridge City Council, Kim Jones was Chairman of the Public Works Committee, and also served as a member of the Mayor’s Advisory Committee, the Public Safety Committee and as the Liaison to the Park Ridge Youth Commission.

 As Trustee, Kim will continue to fight to restore leadership, order, and ethics to Township government.

 Kelly Horvath is a small business owner, community organizer/activist, and former high school teacher.
 She has served on the strategic planning committees of both the Des Plaines Public Library as well as the Science and Arts Academy in Des Plaines.
 Additionally, Kelly has also served on the school’s Fine Arts Committee, Technology Task Force, as fundraising co-chair, and as a Navigators USA Scout Leader.